MV1205/Technical-writing-portfolio/ATTRIBUTIONS.md

-# Open source license attributions
+# License attributions
-This portfolio uses a mix of open source and third party proprietary components.
+This portfolio uses a mix of open source and Canva components.
 You can find the source code of their open source projects along with license information below.
-I acknowledge and am grateful to these developers and coders for their contributions to open source.
+Also, I have included license information from Canva elements I used for the website design.
+I acknowledge and am grateful to these developers and designer for their contributions to open source and closed source.

 ## Open source